 An assessment technique consists of 3 important parts namely:

 - Learner Record

 What do you mean by Learner Record?

-Before talking about the module, let us analyze the assessment process that involves the learner record writing as a part of the principal result.
+Before talking about the module, let us analyze the assessment process that involves the learner recording writing as a part of the principal result.

 Firstly, the NFQ levels 5-6 involve module learning as an objective of vocational training.
 Now, at the end of each module, the assessment of the student is done.

 The assessment contains the learning outcomes of the learner.
 It includes the practical knowledge imparted and understandable to the learner.
-Also, it comprises aims, the purpose of the learning of the module.
+Also, it comprises the aims and the purpose of the learning of the module.

 The learning results are divided into: